NzingaHolloman/NetBeans-GUI-Builder/README.md

 # NetBeans GUI Builder

-This is a lab for COMP 167, Computer Program Design at North Carolina A&T State University.
+This is a JavaFX lab for COMP 167, Computer Program Design at North Carolina A&T State University.

-Instructor: Dr. Kelvin Bryant ksbryant@ncat.edu
+Instructor: Professor Karen Schnell - klschnell@ncat.edu

 ### Lab Description